-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 There are professional benefits as well.
 A business traveler with a politically problematic passport might not have time to waste waiting weeks, or months, for expensive visas to be approved.

-Instead, he or she might feel it's a worthwhile investment to purchase $600,000 in government bonds in Bulgaria and enjoy seamless travel to 140-plus visa-free countries -- in turn making travel significantly more efficient.
+Instead, he or she might feel it's a worthwhile investment to purchase $560,000 in government bonds in Bulgaria and enjoy seamless travel to 170 jurisdictions -- in turn making travel significantly more efficient.

-"Business travelers need the ability to be highly mobile and not be restricted by requesting visas to all the countries that they need to travel to," says Katz.
+"Business travelers need the ability to be highly mobile and not be restricted by requesting visas to all the countries that they need to travel to," said Katz.

 "For example, without ease of travel, a Chinese person who needs to go on business to Paris and London must first go to the French embassy and request a visa, and then to the British embassy to do the same thing."

-Note: This story was originally published in September 2017.
-It was updated in October 2019.